 For more information on Transportation Services operations, please click here.
 In response to the Yolo County Shelter in Place order and the Chancellor’s guidance to reduce campus operations,

 FAQ: General Parking

 - Why do I have a double deduction for parking on my payroll check?

 - When you initially sign up for payroll deduction there are generally two deductions.
-Parking is paid a month in advance, so the current month plus the next month are charged.
+Parking is paid a month in advance, so you may see the previous month and the upcoming.

 - How do I cancel my parking permit and stop payroll deduction?